Fabrizio Pregadio

-with the support of the German Research Foundation (DFG).
+initially supported by the German Research Foundation (DFG).

-Earlier, Pregadio taught at the University of Venice (1996–97), Technische Universität Berlin (1998-2001), Stanford University (2001–08), McGill University in Montreal (2009–10), and the University of Erlangen-Nuremberg (2014-18).
+Earlier, Pregadio taught at the University of Venice (1996–97), Technische Universität Berlin (1998–2001), Stanford University (2001–08), McGill University in Montreal (2009–10), and the University of Erlangen-Nuremberg (2014–18).

 His research interests are the Taoist views of the human being; the self-cultivation traditions of Taoism; their foundations in early Taoist works; and their relation to Chinese traditional sciences, including cosmology, alchemy, and medicine.